The rational homology of spaces of long links: A compactly supported version of Goodwillie-Weiss embedding calculus for the space of long links

 \end{prop}

 Notice that a version of Proposition~\ref{thm510} was proved \cite{boavida_weiss} by Boavida de Brito and Weiss (they develop the details of the proof of that proposition).
-Notice also that Proposition~\ref{topo_prop} admits an algebraic version.
-Before stating it, we precise that $C_*X$ means the normalized singular chain complex of $X$.
-This algebraic version is obtained by considering the functor
+Notice also that Proposition~\ref{topo_prop} admits an algebraic version obtained by considering the functor